reneedesporte/pitch_detector/README.md

 # pitch_detector
 Program to detect any pitches from the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale#:~:text=9%20External%20links-,Definition,12%20of%20the%20available%20pitches.) in a piece of recorded audio.
+See [my blog](https://reneelearnsthings.blogspot.com/) for posts on how I went about researching this.

 ## Background
 ### The Chromatic Scale